Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Common cognitive decline with age includes memory issues, language processing, and sleep disorders.

-Health experts note harnessing oxygen via HBOT along with cognitive training can help.
+Health experts note that harnessing oxygen via HBOT, along with cognitive training, can help.
 Breathing in a pressurized environment with fluctuating oxygen levels can:

 • Turbocharge the body’s self-healing mechanisms.